 - Expert opinions

-Consequently, not only qualified legal work in various fields of law is in demand, but also practical knowledge of the special requirements in sports law.
-As your experienced attorneys for sports law, Dr. Thomas Dehesselles (Certified Specialist for Sports Law) and Johannes Fein (Certified Specialist for Tax Law) will answer your questions.
-Please do not hesitate to contact us with your questions.
-You can easily reach us by e-mail (email@example.com) or by phone (+49 (0) 69 76 75 77 80).
+Consequently, not only qualified legal work in various fields of law is in demand, but also practical knowledge of the special requirements in sports law and business law.
+Our experienced attorneys for sports law will answer your questions.

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.